Connect with Any MySQL Compatible Tool to SingleStore

 You’ll need to specify the host, port, user, password, and possibly the database.

-• host - IP address of your cluster
+• host: IP address or hostname of your cluster.

 Common Issues